 Stressed?
 Many things come into play during college life that increase stress.
 Trying to balance everything is tough.
 First, remember why you are here and keep reminding yourself of that.
 Second, you are here for yourself and not anyone else.
 Watch out for number one!

 Why am I here?
-Your goal may be something like this: To earn a psychology degree from a program designed according to the suggested guidelines for undergraduate curriculum established by the American Psychological Society.
+Your goal may be something like this: To earn a nationally accredited geological engineering, geology, or geophysics degree at one of the nation’s top engineering universities.
 To obtain a position with one of the large, successful companies that hires Michigan grads or go on to earn your graduate degree.
 Awesome.

 - Establish personal priorities that will allow you to perform well academically and meet your goal.

 - If your friends want you to hang out, but you’ve got homework or a test, hang out another day instead.

 - If you are working too many hours, evaluate your need to work and/or consider reduced courseloads.

 - If you are involved in too many organizations or a position that takes away time and hurts your grades, then cut back, limit your hours, or postpone.
 You have your entire future to pursue your interests.
 It’s O.K. to graduate in 4.5 or 5 years.